munificent/craftinginterpreters/book/classes.md

     lower-level ones.
 Most languages have a "grain" to them where some things feel easier to express than others.

-*   **Complexity** is how big and complex the language is (and its runtime, core libraries, tools, and ecosystem, etc.).
+*   **Complexity** is how big the language is (and its runtime, core libraries, tools, ecosystem, etc.).
 People talk about how many pages are in a language's spec, or how many keywords it has.
 It's how much the user has to load into their wetware before they can be productive in the system.
 It is the antonym to simplicity.

 Reducing complexity *does* increase power.
 The smaller the denominator, the larger the resulting value, so our intuition that simplicity is good is valid.